-In the jewellery market, jewellery is nowadays seen as an investment, instead of a piece of art.
-The jewellery designers look at it as a product and focus on creating mass products.
+In the jewelry market, the jewelry is nowadays seen as an investment, instead of a piece of art.
+The jewelry designers look at it as a product and focus on creating mass products.

-On the other hand, Sabyasachi works with karigars in India to implement the ancient principles of jewellery designing.
+On the other hand, Sabyasachi works with karigars in India to implement the ancient principles of jewelry designing.
 He believes that craftsmanship might take time, but the outcomes are exceptional.

 8. Don’t try to design like others